Comment on page

 - 2.journals assessed research according to the category metrics we discussed above, and

-- 3.this research was being submitted to journals according to this fair process.*
+- 3.(added June 2023) this research were being submitted to journals according to this fair process.

 In such a case, what ‘quality level journal’ would and should this research be published in its current form or with minor revisions?